ThatMantis/POH_Lab_ONT_NGS/_episodes/03-Bash_Shell.md

 ![Basecalling on MinKNOW](../fig/basecalling_on_MinKNOW.png)

 Compared to trying basecalling seperately using Guppy on the Command Line...
+And this is just 1/5 of the entire list!

 ![Basecalling on Guppy via CMD](../fig/basecalling_on_guppy_cmd.png)